Cavocada/private-bridge-ui/README.md

 ### Build:

-Execute the following commands in the project update directory to build resources for execution in the production environment.
+Execute the following command in the project directory to build resources for execution in the production environment.

 ```bash
 $ yarn build